davesade/document/document.md

 ## Other examples

-There are much more to learn, there are also some flavours of MarkDown (ie. [Github flavoured MarkDown]()).
+There is much more to learn!
+For example, there are also some flavours of MarkDown (ie. [Github flavoured MarkDown]()), allowing you to do more.
+Figure out by our own, how the source code of following examples looks like:

 !> **Time** is money!